-Key stage one and two
+Key stage one, two and three

-In KS1 and KS2 RE may be taught either discreetly or as part of a cross-curricular approach e.g. through PSHE, history, geography, art or as part of a focus day or period of time e.g. Christmas and Easter
+In KS1, KS2 and KS3 RE may be taught either discreetly or as part of a wider curriculum approach e.g. through PSHERE, history, geography, art or as part of a focus day or period of time e.g. Christmas and Easter

-Throughout KS1 and 2 pupils should learn about religious stories, artefacts, places of worship, holy books, beliefs and principles in both Christianity and other religious traditions as set out in the Middlesbrough Syllabus.
+Throughout KS1/2/3 pupils should learn about religious stories, artefacts, places of worship, holy books, beliefs and principles in both Christianity and other religious traditions as set out in the Middlesbrough Syllabus.
 They should enquire into what values, beliefs or meaning these religions may be expressing.
 Pupils should be encouraged to share their views and thoughts in response to any message or moral these stories may give expression to and begin to make the attempt to explain or support their views making use of simple reasons.

-Enquiry based topics
+Enquiry based approach

-Examples of possible KS1 and KS2 enquiry topics are: Harvest - why do people give thanks?
+Examples of possible areas of enquiry are:

+Harvest - why do people give thanks?

 Why is Christmas celebrated?

 Why is Purim celebrated?

 Are there signs of God?

 What is a good friend?

 What was Muhammad like?

 Who are Rama and Sita?

 Why did Jesus tell these stories?
-Why did Jesus tell these stories?

 Why is Easter so important?

 Why do people pray?

 What did Jesus teach?

 Why are babies baptised?

-These enquiry topics are not a list of topics that must be taught.
-They are examples of topic titles teachers may find helpful.
-Some of these topics clearly concentrate on only one religion.
-For example, 'Why did Jesus tell these stories?' is clearly a topic which is focussed on Christianity.
-Other topics however may involve an enquiry into two religions.
+These enquiry approaches are not a list of 'topics' that must be taught.
+They are examples that teachers may find helpful.
+Some of these areas clearly concentrate on only one religion.
+For example, 'Why did Jesus tell these stories?' is clearly focussed on Christianity.
+Other areas however may involve an enquiry into two religions.
 For example, 'Are there signs of God?' and 'Why do people pray?' may involve the pupils enquiring into two religions like Christianity and Islam.

 For all key objectives relevant to stages of development, the Middlesbrough SACRE Agreed Syllabus will be used.
-Objectives will be planned into the academy's overarching topic schemes of work and activities, visits to and trips from the academy should be planned each half term by teachers.
+Objectives will be planned into the academy's overarching schemes of work and activities, visits to and trips from the academy should be planned each half term by teachers.